Iman-7/8-bit-signed-sequential-multiplier-divider/README.md

 checks in which state we are (multiplication, division, or reset), and then stays in the same state as long as nothing is pressed.
-Further, we assumed that since we cannot display a negative sign on the FPGA, we decided to display the decimal value of the 2s complement of the product or quotient
+Further, we assumed that since we cannot display a negative sign on the FPGA, we decided to display the decimal value of the 2s complement of the product or quotient.